-A novel and patented production method introducing carbon nanotubes (CNTs) to carbon fibre (CF) composites to give enhanced electrical, mechanical and electrical properties.
+A novel and patented production method introducing carbon nanotubes (CNTs) to carbon fibre (CF) composites to give enhanced mechanical and electrical properties.

 This novel production method can be applied to an open-ended chemical vapour deposition (CVD) reactor in a continuous fashion and can be easily incorporated into continuous industrial production of carbon nanotube grafted carbon fibres (CNT-g-CF) without causing any damage or requiring a coating.
 The invention is simple and comparable with existing carbon fibre processing, thus requiring minimal retooling, equipment and capital investment.

 CF composites are state-of-the-art structural materials with excellent tensile properties, but there are critical limiting factors associated with the fibre-matrix interface, such as poor compression performance and poor interlaminar toughness.

 CVD use to synthesise CNTs in-situ on primary fibres is simple, economic and has shown promising results.
 However, on CF the CVD process typically leads to damage of the underlying CF substrate through catalyst pitting, reducing the primary properties of interest.
 While protective coatings can mitigate this, they create an additional weak interface and limit anticipated benefits.